andrewsuadnya/FinalProject_DE_DigitalSkola/README.md

 ## Project Overview

-This project is part of the final assessment for the Data Engineering program at DigitalSkola.
-It implements an automated data pipeline that collects, analyzes, and stores financial news to provide sentiment insights for market monitoring.
+This project implements an automated data pipeline that collects, analyzes, and stores financial news data to perform sentiment analysis.
 The pipeline integrates several tools:
 - **Finnhub API**: To fetch news data.
 - **MongoDB Atlas**: To store news data fetched from Finnhub.
 - **PostgreSQL**: To store the sentiment analysis results of the news.